blue-shoes/ottoneu-toolbox/README.md

 ![image](https://user-images.githubusercontent.com/61890211/160003776-1a0b6d03-1fd7-40c4-a19c-3ebf1eca3c2e.png)

 ## Work in Progress
-The current verison v0.8.1 is considered a Minimum Viable Product (MVP), with room for expansion.
-Potential feature expansions include:
+Potential feature expansions for the Ottoneu Toolbox include:
-- Addition of 4x4 and 5x5 formats
+- Addition of 4x4 and 5x5 formats for values and draft tool
-- Ability to toggle view to show or hide drafted players
-- Current Ottoneu Universe salary information for each player
-- Ability to identify targets in the tables
 - Ability to view stats/projections for individual players on-demand
+- Expansion to in-season league analysis of rosters, trades, free agents, etc.

 ## Framework details
 The Toolbox is backed by a SQLite database using SQLAlchemy ORM mappings.
 Graphics provided via Tkinter.
 Web scraping with BeautifulSoup and Selenium.